+"ruleDescriptorReference": {

-"ruleIndex": 1
+"index": 1

 }

-],

-"resources": {

-"rules": [

-{

-"id": "CA201",

-"shortDescription": {

-"text": "Specify marshaling for P/Invoke string arguments"

 }

-},

-{

-"id": "CA5350",

-"shortDescription": {

-"text": "Do not use weak cryptographic algorithms"

-}

-}

 ]

-}

 ]

+Direct producers SHALL emit either or both of ruleId and ruleDescriptorReference.id (§3.24.7, §3.44.4).
+If ruleDescriptorReference.id is absent, ruleId SHALL be present.
+If ruleDescriptorReference.id is present, ruleId MAY be present.

+For an example of the interaction between ruleId and ruleDescriptorReference.id, see §3.44.4.

-Direct producers SHALL emit ruleId.Not all existing analysis tools emit the equivalent of a ruleId in their output.
+Not all existing analysis tools emit the equivalent of a ruleId in their output.
 A SARIF converter which converts the output of such an analysis tool to the SARIF format SHALL NOT set ruleId, and in particular, it SHALL NOT attempt to synthesize it from other information available in the original analysis tool's output.

 NOTE 2: If a converter were to synthesize a rule id, then two converters for the same tool might synthesize them differently, leading to loss of interoperability.
 For example, a SARIF consumer might mistakenly conclude that two issues, found in SARIF log files created by those two converters, were logically distinct because they had different rule ids.